-The pressurized water reactor is a heterogeneous fueled, thermal reactor that uses ordinary water as moderator and coolant.
+a.
+Description.
+The pressurized water reactor is a heterogeneous fueled, thermal reactor that uses light water as moderator and coolant.
 The system utilizes an intermediate coolant loop between the reactor and turbine.
 The water in the primary coolant loop is maintained under high pressure to keep the bulk temperature of the coolant leaving the reactor below the saturation temperature during normal operating conditions.
-A simplified flow diagram of the pressurized water reactor plant is shown in Figure 2.
+A simplified flow diagram of the pressurized water reactor plant is shown in Fig. 2.

-The basic technology of the pressurized water concept was developed for Naval Reactor
+b.
+Technical Status.
+The basic technology of the pressurized water concept was developed for Naval Reactor Plants.

-Plants.
 Much of this technology in fuels and materials has also served as the basis for the rapid advance of other concepts such as the boiling water reactor.
-No other reactor concept has a comparable depth in technology and operating experience.
+No other reactor concept has a comparative depth in technology and operating experience as the pressurized water reactor.
 Sufficient research and development and operating experience has been performed to arrive at the following conclusions on technical status:

 (1) Physics.
 The basic physics of pressurized water reactors is well known.
-The theory of neutron moderation and transport has been developed.
+The theory of neutron slowing down and transport has been developed.
 Absorption cross sections in the thermal neutron energy range have been measured for all materials of interest.
 Measurements have been made over the entire energy range of interest for fissionable and major moderator and structural materials.
 However, accuracy and resolution leave much to be desired.
-Considerable effort is now being made to improve the accuracy and precision of already measured values.
-A large number of one and two dimensional multi-group diffusion theory computer programs have been developed at many sites within this country.
+Considerable effort is now being made to improving the accuracy and precision of already measured values.
+A large number of one and two dimensional multigroup diffusion theory computer programs have been developed at many sites within this country.
 Several transport theory computer programs have also been developed.
 Simplified fuel depletion studies have been developed and are in use.

-The major reactor experiments applicable to pressurized water power reactors have been done on single region, water-moderated, rod lattices.
+The major reactor experiments applicable to pressurized water power reactors have been done on single region, water moderated, rod lattices.